b4nst/clef/README.md

 - `osstore` – Uses the system's native keyring (macOS, Linux via Secret Service)

 Other stores may be added in the future, as long as they meet the bar for safety and maintainability.

+## Use Cases

+### Shell

+Clef shell enables you to create a shell environment with required secrets available as environment variables.
+You can build a profile in your configuration, specifying the required secrets and their destination environment variable names (targets).
+Then, running clef shell -p <profile> will place you in a shell with all secrets available as requested.
+Do your business within this shell, then exit when finished.
+Once you exit, your secrets are no longer available in your environment.

 ## Contributing